Campbellford

 Experience Exciting Flight Locks

 Paddle right through downtown Campbellford and even through Locks 11-12 on an accessible, fun family day trip.
+Don’t forget to grab lunch or enjoy a picnic!

 Unique Attractions